davidkhala/azure-utils/data/sql/warehouse/table.md

   - The data types of the join columns must match
   - joined with `=` (equals operator)
   - cannot be a `CROSS JOIN`.
+- Partitioning and Distributing are different concepts
+  - TODO how to select distribution columns??
+I lost it somewhere
 # External Table
 - `ALTER` statement is not allowed on external tables